drawable/fluss/examples/step1.md

 ## Todo-List Component

-We start by creating a todo list component that display the todos in the array-store.
+We start by creating a todo list component that displays the todos in the array-store.
 Create a new file `ui/todosList.ts`.
-(This is some old style React atm.
-Will update to the new API soon).

 Let's first define a component that display a todo.
 It will receive on property `todo` and we simply display it's properties according to the styles in TodoMVC.